Focus Financial Partners (NASDAQ:FOCS) Rating Lowered to Sell at Zacks Investment Research

-Focus Financial Partners (NASDAQ:FOCS) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report issued on Monday, Zacks.com reports.
+Focus Financial Partners (NASDAQ:FOCS) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a note issued to investors on Monday, Zacks.com reports.

 According to Zacks, “Focus Financial Partners Inc. provides wealth management services.
 The Company offers financial planning, asset allocation, asset management and tax preparation services.
 Focus Financial Partners Inc. is based in New York, United States. “

-FOCS has been the subject of several other reports.
-TheStreet raised Focus Financial Partners from a “d” rating to a “c” rating in a research report on Thursday, August 19th.
-Royal Bank of Canada increased their price target on Focus Financial Partners from $61.00 to $65.00 and gave the stock an “outperform” rating in a research note on Friday, August 6th.
-One analyst has rated the stock with a sell rating and five have assigned a buy rating to the company.
-Based on data from MarketBeat, Focus Financial Partners has a consensus rating of “Buy” and a consensus price target of $57.67.
+Other research analysts also recently issued research reports about the stock.
+Royal Bank of Canada upped their price objective on shares of Focus Financial Partners from $61.00 to $65.00 and gave the company an “outperform” rating in a research note on Friday, August 6th.
+TheStreet raised shares of Focus Financial Partners from a “d” rating to a “c” rating in a research note on Thursday, August 19th.
+One equities research analyst has rated the stock with a sell rating and five have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $57.67.

-Focus Financial Partners (NASDAQ:FOCS) last issued its earnings results on Thursday, August 5th.
-The company reported $0.84 earnings per share for the quarter, missing analysts’ consensus estimates of $0.95 by ($0.11).
-Focus Financial Partners had a return on equity of 26.13% and a net margin of 0.49%.
-The firm had revenue of $425.36 million for the quarter, compared to analyst estimates of $413.41 million.
-During the same period in the previous year, the company earned $0.71 earnings per share.
-Focus Financial Partners’s revenue for the quarter was up 35.8% compared to the same quarter last year.
-Sell-side analysts forecast that Focus Financial Partners will post 3.57 EPS for the current year.
+Focus Financial Partners (NASDAQ:FOCS) last announced its earnings results on Thursday, August 5th.
+The company reported $0.84 earnings per share for the quarter, missing the consensus estimate of $0.95 by ($0.11).
+Focus Financial Partners had a net margin of 0.49% and a return on equity of 26.13%.
+The firm had revenue of $425.36 million during the quarter, compared to analyst estimates of $413.41 million.
+During the same period in the previous year, the firm posted $0.71 EPS.
+The company’s revenue for the quarter was up 35.8% compared to the same quarter last year.
+On average, research analysts expect that Focus Financial Partners will post 3.57 EPS for the current fiscal year.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Van Hulzen Asset Management LLC boosted its stake in Focus Financial Partners by 3.5% in the 1st quarter.
-Van Hulzen Asset Management LLC now owns 7,665 shares of the company’s stock worth $319,000 after purchasing an additional 260 shares during the period.
-Knights of Columbus Asset Advisors LLC boosted its stake in Focus Financial Partners by 0.8% in the 2nd quarter.
-Knights of Columbus Asset Advisors LLC now owns 46,753 shares of the company’s stock worth $2,268,000 after purchasing an additional 360 shares during the period.
-Amalgamated Bank boosted its stake in Focus Financial Partners by 10.2% in the 1st quarter.
-Amalgamated Bank now owns 5,418 shares of the company’s stock worth $225,000 after purchasing an additional 500 shares during the period.
-FFT Wealth Management LLC bought a new position in Focus Financial Partners in the 2nd quarter worth about $27,000.
-Finally, Great West Life Assurance Co.
-Can boosted its stake in Focus Financial Partners by 32.9% in the 2nd quarter.
-Great West Life Assurance Co.
-Can now owns 2,298 shares of the company’s stock worth $111,000 after purchasing an additional 569 shares during the period.
-Institutional investors and hedge funds own 88.24% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in FOCS.
+Wasatch Advisors Inc. purchased a new position in Focus Financial Partners in the 2nd quarter worth approximately $159,511,000.
+Vanguard Group Inc. boosted its holdings in Focus Financial Partners by 42.3% in the 2nd quarter.
+Vanguard Group Inc. now owns 4,518,506 shares of the company’s stock worth $219,148,000 after acquiring an additional 1,342,115 shares during the period.
+Morgan Stanley boosted its holdings in Focus Financial Partners by 79.7% in the 1st quarter.
+Morgan Stanley now owns 1,735,173 shares of the company’s stock worth $72,217,000 after acquiring an additional 769,362 shares during the period.
+Principal Financial Group Inc. boosted its holdings in Focus Financial Partners by 9,303.9% in the 1st quarter.
+Principal Financial Group Inc. now owns 749,117 shares of the company’s stock worth $31,178,000 after acquiring an additional 741,151 shares during the period.
+Finally, BlackRock Inc. boosted its holdings in Focus Financial Partners by 24.1% in the 2nd quarter.
+BlackRock Inc. now owns 3,405,041 shares of the company’s stock worth $165,144,000 after acquiring an additional 660,777 shares during the period.
+Hedge funds and other institutional investors own 88.24% of the company’s stock.

 Focus Financial Partners Company Profile